Conrad (name)

 Conrad is a Germanic masculine given name and a surname.

 Origin and meaning

 It is derived from the Proto-Germanic name Konrad, from conja meaning "bold" and rad "counsel".
-It was the name of a 10th-century bishop of Constance, and became popular in post-medieval English and post-medieval French.
+It was the name of a 10th-century bishop of Constance, and became popular in post-medieval English, and post-medieval French.
 It regained popularity in the English-speaking world in the 19th century.
 It is recorded as a surname as early as 1297.

-There are over one hundred forms and spelling variants of the surname, including:
+There are over one hundred forms and spelling variants of the surname.
+In English, Coonrod is a variant spelling and a variant pronunciation of Conrad.
+Variants in other languages include: